DRESS CODE FOR THE 2018-2019 SCHOOL YEAR

 2. Second and third offense violations will result in 1-3 demerits.
 The number of demerits will be based on the type of violation and the number of repeat offenses.

-3. Once a student incurs three demerits, an hour of detention will be scheduled.
+3. Once a student incurs three demerits for a dress code offense, they will receive an hour of detention.

 Serra Catholic High School 200 Hershey Drive McKeesport, PA 15132